akielaries/akielaries/README.md

 - 👯 I'm looking to collaborate on :
     - Open Source efforts and other interesting projects related to my interests or previous experience.
 Big or small I am interested!
-- 🤔 I’m looking for help with :
-    - Any of my repos that you think could use some improvement or have any issues please make a pull request or contact me.
 - 💬 Ask me about :
     - Anything related to the details in my website [lots of depth](https://akielaries.github.io/).
 - 📫 How to reach me :